JosephLai241/URS/README.md

 You can also scrape Redditor profiles and specify how many results are returned.

-Here is a list of Redditor information that is included in scrapes.
+Redditor information will be included in the `information` field and includes the following attributes:

 | Redditor Information |
 |----------------------|